status-im/wiki.status.im/docs/getting-started/faq.md

 ### Is there an Apple Alpha?

-Yes there is but unfortunately there are no slots for the Alpha due to a limited amount of codes.
+Yes there is but unfortunately there are no more slots left for the Alpha due to a limited amount of codes.
+However, you can [build it yourself](../contributing/development/building-status.md) and run in the simulator or on your iPhone (Apple Developer Account required).
+Another way is to use [Genymotion](https://www.genymotion.com/), an Android emulator that runs on OSX.

 ### When can we expect to see the Beta?
 The first release of our alpha was at the very beginning of Q1 2017, beta will come end of Q1 or early Q2 2017 with developer tooling, bug fixes & the ability for DApps to integrate within a chat context.